 You can find any item in the project or outside of it by its name.
 You can search for files, actions, classes, symbols, settings, and UI elements from a single entry point.

 Start typing your query.
-WebStorm lists the results dividing them into sections where your query is found.
+WebStorm lists the results grouped by scoped where your query is found.
 Press Ctrl+Up or Ctrl+Down to jump between sections.

 Click to list the search results in the Find tool window.